zimicjs/zimic/docs/wiki/home.md

 [local HTTP interceptors](getting-started#local-http-interceptors), Zimic uses [MSW](https://github.com/mswjs/msw) to intercept requests in the same process as your application.
 Zimic uses a dedicated local [interceptor server](cli-zimic-server#zimic-server) to handle requests.
 This opens up more possibilities for mocking, such as handling requests from multiple applications.
-Both of these strategies act on real HTTP requests, meaning that no code of your application needs to be mocked or stubbed.
+Both of these strategies act on real HTTP requests _after_ they leave your application, meaning that no parts of your code are skipped and giving you more confidence in your tests.

 ## Documentation